Ultraverse: History

+In June 1993, it was reported that Malibu Comics was launching a new shared universe which the company hoped would provide similar opportunities for comics writers much like how Image Comics provided new opportunities for artists with an emphasis on creator ownership.
+Development on the Ultraverse began in 1992 initially under the name of the Megaverse until it was learned another company already had claim to the name.
+After several days worth of development, Ultraverse developed into a shared universe wherein it was described as being 90% based on real life while the remaining 10% which differentiated itself would be from the inclusion of superheroes.
 The Ultraverse line was launched by Malibu Comics during the "comics boom" of the early 1990s, when a number of new and existing publishers introduced new universes featuring superheroes, debuting in June 1993 with ongoing series Prime, Hardcase and The Strangers.
 The project included writers Mike W. Barr, Steve Englehart, Steve Gerber, James D. Hudnall, Gerard Jones, James Robinson, Len Strazewski, and Larry Niven.
 It emphasized tight continuity between the various series, making extensive use of crossovers, in which a story that began in one series would be continued in the next-shipping issue of another series.
 Various promotions for special editions or limited-print stories also encouraged readers to sample issues of the entire line.
-The Ultraverse line came to dominate Malibu's catalog, and a short-lived animated series was based on the team series Ultraforce in 1994–1995.
+The Ultraverse line came to dominate Malibu's catalog, and an animated series featuring one of the line's teams, Ultraforce, aired from 1994 to 1995.

 As American comics sales declined in the mid-1990s, Malibu canceled lower-selling series.
 The company was purchased by Marvel Comics in November 1994.
 Marvel reportedly made the purchase to acquire Malibu's then-groundbreaking in-house coloring studio, with some speculation that it was to prevent DC Comics from buying it to increase their market share.
 Within the Marvel Comics multiverse, the Ultraverse was designated as Earth-93060.
 Crossovers between Malibu and Marvel began, such as Rune/Silver Surfer.